K-emon22/K-emon22/README.md

 ---

 ### 🔄 Currently Working On:

-- 🚀 Building a **Product Delivery Platform** with real-time order & rider features.
+- 🚀 Building a **Product Delivery Platform** with real-time order and rider features.
-- 📚 Developing a **Bookshelf App** with authentication, reviews & reading progress tracking.
+- 📚 Developing a **Bookshelf App** with authentication, reviews, and reading progress.
 - 🍳 Creating a **RecipeBook App** to share and explore cooking recipes.
 ---

 ## 🛠️ Skills